PulpSpy/Confluence/2024/Satoshi.md

 When looking for a Satoshi candidate, it is impossible to consider every human on earth.
 Therefore investigations might need to start with a shortlist of candidates.
 Examples include: "people named Satoshi Nakamoto" [Newsweek], "people who wrote about digital cash before Bitcoin" [New York Times], "people who used a particular phrase like 'computationally impractical to reverse' in text that is searchable online" [Fast Company], or "people who attended CRYPTO 2011" [The New Yorker].
 Does the real Satoshi fit any or all of these criteria?
 Bayesian analysis would command us to think about the world of people left outside of this criteria and suggest that is more probably where Satoshi is.

+* Contradicts

-### Cherry-picking and salience
+### Cherry-picking and salience bias

 Many Satoshi arguments are anecdotes about the candidate such as the following:

 > *When Satoshi created Bitcoin, Alice was a graduate student in cryptography at the University of Waterloo (coincidentally when Vitalik Buterin, a creator of Ethereum, was there as an undergrad).
 The university is the main hub for elliptic curve cryptography.
 Alice was taught in high school to double-space after periods and being Canadian, uses spellings and colloquialisms of the British commonwealth.
-In Alice's research, she worked with David Chaum, the cryptography pioneer who invented digital cash and lived in Sherman Oaks, California (Alice's whereabouts in Jan 2009 are unaccounted for).
-When Satoshi took a long break from active development on Bitcoin, Alice was preparing to run the world's first cryptographically secure election in Nov 2009 using a system called Scantegrity with Chaum (later in 2011, Scantegrity would record election data in Bitcoin's blockchain).
-Satoshi became more active in mid-Nov 2009.
-Alice's other research subjects included time-stamping through stock data found in a newspaper, financial topics, and her masters thesis topic was on Tor, the anonymity software used by Satoshi to hide his IP address.
+At the time, Alice worked with David Chaum, the cryptography pioneer who invented digital cash and lived in Sherman Oaks, California (Alice's whereabouts in Jan 2009 are unaccounted for).
+When Satoshi took a long break from active development on Bitcoin, Alice was preparing to run the world's first cryptographically secure election in Nov 2009 using a system called Scantegrity with Chaum, Ron Rivest, and others (later in 2011, Scantegrity would record election data in Bitcoin's blockchain).
+Alice's other research subjects included time-stamping through stock data found in a newspaper, financial modelling, and her masters thesis topic was on Tor, the anonymity software used by Satoshi to hide his IP address.
 Alice's research was discussed widely, including on the cryptography mailing list in Dec 2007.*

 While the name has been changed, this in fact describes a real person (an author of this article).
 The description sounds convincing and casual readers of newspaper might think Satoshi has finally been found.
-They would be wrong: Alice is not proficient in C++, only coding in Mathematica or Java.
-Despite being taught otherwise, she does not actually double space after periods.
+They would be wrong: Alice was not proficient in C++, only coding in Mathematica and Java at the time.
+Despite being taught to double-space after a period, she ignored the advice.
 While Alice grew up in "grey" county, Alice does not (nor do Canadians generally) say "bloody" or "maths."
 And the list of missed evidence goes on.
 Generally anecdotes like this tend to emphasize matching details (the *cherries* being picked) and fail to comment on the details that do not match.

-Additionally, some evidence (such as cryptography or C++ proficiency) are strong requirements, while other evidence (such as a tie to Japan due to the name Satoshi Nakamoto) is less important, with alternative explanations that are easy to make.
+Additionally, some evidence (such as cryptography or C++ proficiency) are strong requirements, while other evidence (such as a tie to Japan due to the name Satoshi Nakamoto) are less important, with alternative explanations that are easy to make.
 Consider the case where a witness testified to walking in on a Satoshi candidate working on his computer dressed like a ninja.
 The same candidate had earlier failed, under oath, to explain what a uint is in C++.
 If the first detail is more memorable, memorable, interesting, and vivid (i.e., *salient*), while the second is more important to the case, it would be biased to emphasize the first.

 ### Unfalsifiable subterfuge

+A common belief is that Satoshi Nakomoto is a pseudonym and not Satoshi's real name.
+The birthdate provided by Satoshi is another detail that could be fake.
+Other details are not sure

 * Imagine Alice's license place is observed on a car seen peeling away from a bank robbery.
 Bob says, "Well, that proves that Alice *didn't* rob the bank."
 Bob responds to your puzzled look, "Alice would not be so stupid to use her own car.
 If you saw her license plate, that means she didn't do it!"
 * Subterfuge: this we need to think about.
 Should be British, because bloody and times of london.
 BUT IF YOU WRE SATOSHI, wouldn’t you exactly want to do that to throw people off?
 Wouldn’t you want to converse with yourself (Hal)?
 Best way for Hal to hide being Satoshi is to go wholehog into Bitcoin (as oppose to never mention it ever?)